GlitchGuru19/WholeLottaDeliveries/README.md

   - Time needed (e.g., "2:30 PM", "14:30")
 - **Order Dashboard**: View all personal orders with real-time status updates
 - **Status Tracking**: Monitor orders through Pending → In Progress → Completed
+- **Order Cancellation**: Orders can be cancelled if they are still pending

 ### 🧑‍💼 Admin Features
 - **Admin Dashboard**: View all orders from all users